DiiiaZoTe/next-route-visualizer/README.md

 ---
 ## Future work
-This is only side project.
+This is only a side project.
 The code is definitely a mess and I was too lazy to provide testing for it.
 I may be open to make a few changes on my free time if I feel like it.

 On that note, please feel free to use and make any changes that you wish to include.